 Any contingent consideration to be transferred by the Group is recognised at fair value at the acquisition date.
 Subsequent adjustments to consideration are recognised against goodwill only to the extent that they arise from new information obtained within the measurement period (a maximum of 12 months from the acquisition date) about the fair value at the acquisition date.
 The subsequent accounting for changes in the fair value of the contingent consideration that do not qualify as measurement period adjustments depends on how the contingent consideration is classified.
-Subsequent changes to the fair value of the contingent consideration that is deemed to be an asset or liability is recognised in accordance with HKAS 39 in the profit or loss.
-Contingent consideration that is classified as equity is not remeasured, and its subsequent settlement is accounted for within equity.
+Subsequent changes to the fair value of the contingent consideration is classified.
+Subsequent changes to the fair value of the contingent consideration that is classified as equity is not remeasured, and its subsequent settlement is accounted for within equity.